Robinpig/Note/docs/CS/CN/TCP.md

 We discuss three possible fixes to TCP to avoid these hazards.

 - Ignore RST segments in TIME-WAIT state.
 If the 2 minute MSL is enforced, this fix avoids all three hazards.
   This is the simplest fix.
-One could also argue that it is formally the correct thing to do; since allowing time for old duplicate segments to die is one of TIME-WAIT state's functions, the state should not be truncated by a RST segment. [see Linux](/d)
+One could also argue that it is formally the correct thing to do; since allowing time for old duplicate segments to die is one of TIME-WAIT state's functions, the state should not be truncated by a RST segment.
+[See Linux](/d)
 - Use PAWS to avoid the hazards.
 - Use 64-bit Sequence Numbers